Cleaning GuidesHow Often Should You Clean Your Oven

-- Use a fire extinguisher to put out the flames.
 Remember that you should keep an extinguisher in your kitchen at all times.
-It’s best if you have one that’s for oil and gas fires.
+It’s best to have one for oil and gas fires.

 You might think that once your cooker has been in flames, you can’t use it again and should buy a new one.
 Chances are you actually can use an oven after a grease fire.
 You just have to make sure you’ve cleaned it thoroughly and it’s functioning properly.
 But how do you clean an oven after a fire?